osamuaoki/imediff/README.md

 number is bumped to 2.0.
 In version 2.5, line matching rules of `imediff` are updated to produce better diff presentation.
 In version 2.10-2.11, `git ime` was rewitten to cope with commits involving rename and delete of files.
+In version 3.0, TUI was rewritten to cope with curses library limitations.

 ### Note on Debian package links